 Our success depends, in part, upon our proprietary technology and other intellectual property rights.
 To date, we have relied primarily on a combination of copyright, patent, trade secret, and trademark laws, and nondisclosure and other contractual restrictions on copying and distribution to protect our proprietary technology.
 This protection of our proprietary technology is limited, and our proprietary technology could be used by others without our consent.
 In addition, patents may not be issued with respect to our pending or future patent applications, and our patents may not be upheld as valid or may not prevent the development of competitive products.
-Any disclosure, loss, invalidity of, or failure to protect our intellectual property rights in the United States or abroad will be adequate or that others, including our competitors, will not use our proprietary technology without our consent.
+Any disclosure, loss, invalidity of, or failure to protect our intellectual property could negatively impact our competitive position, and ultimately, our business.
+There can be no assurance that our protection of our consent.
 Furthermore, litigation may be necessary to enforce our intellectual property rights, to protect our trade secrets, or to determine the validity and scope of the proprietary rights of others.
 Such litigation could result in substantial costs and diversion of resources and could harm our business, financial condition or results of operations.